algolia/algoliasearch-client-php/README.md

  * `addObjects`: add an array of object using automatic `objectID` assignement
  * `saveObjects`: add or update an array of object that contains an `objectID` attribute

-Example using automatic `objectID` assignement
+Example using automatic `objectID` assignement:
 ```php
 $res = $index->addObjects(array(array("name" => "San Francisco",
                                       "population" => 805235),